Sanctuary of Arsinoe Aphrodite at Cape Zephyrion: Creator

-Kallikrates of Samos served as naurarch, or commander of the royal fleet, for the Ptolemies from the 270s BC to the 250’s BC, and he enjoyed a great closeness to the Ptolemies with a close relationship to Ptolemy II himself.
+Kallikrates of Samos served as naurarch, or commander of the royal fleet, for the Ptolemies from the 270s BCE to the 250's BCE, and he enjoyed a great closeness to the Ptolemies with a close relationship to Ptolemy II himself.
 Due to their closeness, Kallikrates was chosen by Ptolemy II to be the first priest of the dynastic cults of the Theoi Adelphoi (deified Ptolemies) and the cult of Alexander.
 As a result, Kallikrates had a great amount of influence and power between the spheres of naval and religious.
 Kallikrates made offerings on behalf of the Theoi Adelphoi to the traditional Greek gods in different parts of Greece, but also established a temple to Anubis and Isis– dedicated to Ptolemy and Arsinoe, possibly trying to merge the two.
-It seems that Kallikrates’s efforts to make offerings to ancient Greek gods on behalf of the Theoi Adelphoi was likely an attempt to ensure the normalization of the deification of the royal siblings, display their influence, and strengthen bonds between Alexandria and the Greek world.
+It seems that Kallikrates's efforts to make offerings to ancient Greek gods on behalf of the Theoi Adelphoi was likely an attempt to ensure the normalization of the deification of the royal siblings, display their influence, and strengthen bonds between Alexandria and the Greek world.
 However, Kallikrates most famous action was his development of the sanctuary for Arsinoe Aphrodite.
-Kallikrates decision to solidify Arsinoe’s identification with Aphrodite was a move on his part to cement her as an overseer of the Ptolemaic Navy-– creating a thinly veiled military cult.
+Kallikrates decision to solidify Arsinoe's identification with Aphrodite was a move on his part to cement her as an overseer of the Ptolemaic Navy-– creating a thinly veiled military cult.
 However, Kallikrates also intended the temple to be a place for unmarried women to pray for love.
 Kallikrates intended the primary visitors of the temple to be Greek.
 For his influential roles in the navy and cultic offerings to Greek gods, Kallikrates was given statues throughout Greece.